jsseidel/rclouddocs/1.8/guidoc/guioverview.md

 The RCloud GUI consists of:

-* Header Bar located in the banner or navigation section of the browser
+* A header Bar located in the banner or navigation section of the browser
 * Left and right Windowshade Panels
 * Prompt and Markdown Cells located in the center of the screen